<img height="1" width="1" style="display:none" src="https://pool.admedo.com/pixel?id=152384&amp;t=img">

 The story

-I was perplexed by one of my team members.
-I told my boss, “She use to be a great performer, but lately she’s really fallen behind.
+He was perplexed by one of his team members and discussed it with his boss, “She use to be a great performer, but lately she’s really fallen behind.
 I’ve told her over and over what she’s doing wrong.
 I’m clear, precise, and outline exactly what she needs to change.
 But instead of getting better, it’s getting worse!”

-My manager paused before she asked me a simple question:
+David's manager paused before asking a simple question:

 “How clear and precise are you when you tell her what she does right?”